 Overall, the ANCEL FX2000 is an excellent combination of a robust OBD2 scanner tool that doesn’t cost thousands of dollars.

-Lastly, ANCEL AD410 shows its ability in checking engine and all systems.
+Lastly, we recommend ANCEL AD410 for its ability in checking engine and all systems.
 This OBD2 scan tool deserves the third place.

 ❓ How to tell if my car is OBD1 or OBD2?